dbell1029/r_bootcamp/wk1_intro_to_r_rmarkdown/getting_started_w_r.md

 ### R Script vs. R Markdown

-Data scientist traditionally use two files while in RStudio: R scripts (.R) and R Markdown documents (.rmd).
-When we're exploring, cleaning, and visualizing data, we usually work in an R script where we don't have to worry about making our work neat or presentable.
+Data scientists traditionally use two files in RStudio: R scripts (.R) and R Markdown documents (.rmd).
+When we're exploring, cleaning, and visualizing data, we'll use an R script where we don't have to worry about making our work neat or presentable.
 But when it comes time to present our findings, R Markdown becomes a great tool to write to and make an HTML document where we can create a more cohesive analysis.
 You can create either of these by selecing `File`, `New File`, then select whichever format you need (notice the numerous coding language options available to you in RStudio).

 ### Loading Libraries

-First things first, we must load the libraries we're going to need for our work.
+First things first, we must load our required libraries.
 Click `Insert`, `R` to add an R chunk.
 A good standard is always loading the `tidyverse` package as it contains many of the tools and functions we'll need to wrangle and visualize data.
 We do this by typing `library(tidyverse)`.

 ```r
 library(tidyverse)
 ```

 If a library you're wishing to use hasn't yet been installed, you will need to run `install.packages()` with whichever library you're loading in quotes.
 The function I usually use is `pacman::p_load()` which loads the library, and if it hasn't yet been installed, attempts to install it.
-A bit of a combination of `install.packages()` and `library()`.
+It's a bit of a combination of `install.packages()` and `library()`.

 ### Exploring Data